chrneumann/PadSeq/README.md

-# PadSeq - Headless MIDI sequencer for pad controllers
+# PadSeq - Use your MIDI pad controller as headless sequencer

-PadSeq allows you to use MIDI pad controller as a headless sequencer that controls other MIDI devices like synthesizers or drum samplers.
+PadSeq is a software running on a computer that allows you to use a connected MIDI pad controller as a headless sequencer that controls other MIDI devices like synthesizers or drum samplers.

 PadSeq is experimental software and development is currently focused on Novations Launchpad Mini MK3.